cloudfoundry/stratos/changelog.d/0006-logrus-to-slog.md

   accepted still works, including `trace`, `fatal` and `panic`.

 [BugFixes]
+- Deployed logs are no longer written with ANSI colour escapes.
+Colour was forced on rather than detected, so every line from a deployed Jetstream carried escape codes — visible in `cf logs`, where nothing is a terminal.
+  A developer running the binary in a terminal still gets colour.
+The analysis container had the same problem.
+- Two boot lines reporting the resolved Cloud Foundry paging overrides were written before the log handler was installed, so they came out through the standard library formatter.
+Under `LOG_TO_JSON` a collector got two unparseable records on every start.
+Boot output is JSON all the way down now.
 - A `LOG_LEVEL` typo used to silence the backend almost completely. logrus returned its panic level for an unrecognised name and the error was discarded, so `LOG_LEVEL=inof` suppressed nearly every